 Registered investment company investments are valued at published market prices, which represent the net asset value (NAV) of shares held by the Plan at year-end.
 The fair value of participation units in the common collective trust funds are based on the quoted market price of the underlying securities and the number of units owned by the Plan at year-end.
 Participation units in the Wells Fargo Stable Return Fund are valued at a unit price determined by the portfolio's sponsor based on the fair value of the underlying assets held by the portfolio.
-Notes receivable from participants are valued at their unpaid principal balance plus any accrued but unpaid interest.
 Purchases and sales of securities are recorded on a trade-date basis.
 Interest income is recorded on the accrual basis.
-Dividends are recorded on the exdividend date.
+Dividends are recorded on the ex-dividend date.